lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :class: info

-    The *lj/cut/tip4p/long* pair style is similar to the conventional Lennard Jones + Coulomb interaction, except that it is made specifically for four-point water model (tip4p).
+    The *lj/cut/tip4p/long* pair style is similar to the conventional Lennard Jones and Coulomb interactions, except that it is specifically designed for four-point water model (tip4p).
 The atoms of the water model will be type 1 (O) and 2 (H).
-All the other atoms of the simulations are treated *normally* with long-range Coulomb interaction.
+All the other atoms in the simulation are treated *normally* with long-range Coulomb interaction.

 ..  container:: justify

-    Let us create the box by adding the following lines into *input.lammps*:
+    Let us create the box by adding the following lines to *input.lammps*:

 ..  code-block:: lammps